 grant was issued and not to the year of death.

-A database containing all entries from the printed Calendars of
+- A database containing most entries from the printed Calendars

-Wills and Administrations for this period can be searched by
+of Wills and Administrations for this period and all entries from

 search form which will display results ten at a time.